usmanmehmood55/Roverette/README.md

 ## To Do
 - Complete IMU schematic
+- Power path circuit for giving power to ESP32 via USB if connected
 - Figure out what the motor placement should be
 - PCB outline and component placement